KarolSU96/focus-nest-drf-api/README.md

 ## Acknowledgements

 -Code Institute DRF Toutorial which this project was inspired by.
 Sniplets for dj-rest-auth bugfix, aswell as the code that handles the changing URL for Gitpod Workspaces.
+I also borrowed the basic profile image from CI.